derkrasseleo/esphome-p1dsmr/README.md

 - The data request pin is always held high by connecting it to the 5V pin so the smart meter always sends data.
 - The data pin is simply connected to the RX pin of the esp.
 Data GND is also (like 5V -) connected to the esp's GND pin.

+## Findings

+- The port has to be activated on the online portal of the provider, which takes a few weeks.
+- The GAK key is not needed for decoding the datagrams.

 ## Helpful documentation and inspiration
 - https://www.e-netze.at/downloads-data/pdf.aspx?pdf=EN_Update%20Kundenschnittstelle%20Smart%20Meter%20(03_2024)_WEB_RGB.pdf
 - https://www.michaelreitbauer.at/kundenschnittstelle-der-osterreichischen-smart-meter/